 In between the round brackets of Delete, you need the name and path of the file you are trying to get rid of.
 Be very careful when trying this one out because it really does delete it.
 You won't find the file in the Recycle bin.

-File manipulation is a very useful skill for you to master as a programmer.
+r you to master as a programmer.
 There's an awful lot more to it than in this book, obviously.
 But we've given you more than enough power to be getting on with!

 In the next section, we'll take a look at databases and C#.
 The first thing